inrupt/artifact-generator/README.md

 # Quick start

 ---
-**__Temporarily__** until we release the LIT Artifact Generator to the public NPM repository, we need to manually reference a private Github NPM registry.
-You will need to generate a Personal Access Token (PAT) from your Github account (under the 'Developer settings' tab on your profile page), and use it to authenticate with the command `npm login --registry https://npm.pkg.github.com`.

-**NOTE:** You'll also need to add the --registry switch (with the suffix of `/inrupt` when installing too).
+**__Temporarily__** until we release the LIT Artifact Generator to a public NPM repository, we need to manually reference a private GitHub NPM registry.
+You will need to generate a Personal Access Token (PAT) from your GitHub account (under the 'Developer settings' tab on your profile page), and use it to authenticate with the command `npm login --registry https://npm.pkg.github.com`.
+NOTE: You'll also need to add the `--registry` switch (with the suffix of `/inrupt` when installing too).
 ---

 To install globally (so that you can run the LIT Artifact Generator from any